metadot/metaman/README.md

 ## Deployment

 The deployment is automated when someone merge to the `live` branch.
-The site is hosted on Netify:
+The site is hosted on Netlify:

 - infallible-payne-0327ee.netlify.app
 - metaman.metadot.com